-After a stupendous fourth season introduced Antifa subtexts to a brilliantly immersive, illusory and dystopian Agents of HYDRA mirror-universe, I was expecting great things from writers D.J.
-Doyle, the Zuckerberg sisters et al… but alas.
-Agents of SHIELD Season 5 began with Coulson waking up in a spaceship which, it turned out, was 90 years in the future after Daisy quaked the earth apart.
+After a stupendous fourth season introduced brilliantly overt political subtexts to a wonderfully immersive, illusory and dystopian Agents of HYDRA mirror-universe, I was expecting great things from writers D.J.
+Doyle, the Zuckerman sisters et al… but alas.
+Agents of SHIELD Season 5 began with Coulson waking up in a spaceship which, it turned out, existed 90 years in the future after Daisy quaked the earth apart.

 What must have seemed a great premise in the writers’ room has turned out to be a massive misfire with many knock-on effects.
 While the budget has seemingly gone on expensive CGI shots of space trawlers docking, the lack of locations have severely limited the story and normally great ideas.

 The production designers have done the best they could making about seven cramped stages pass for “The Lighthouse” but too many scenes have taken place in dark grey or red-lit corridors.
 The problem is, while dark corridors are the perfect science fiction version of The Haunted House or The Forest doubling as the human psyche, they are too constrictive for a whole season of television.

 Agents of SHIELD storylines often contain characters hunting others or being hunted.
 The trouble is, when the only place for groups of people to hide is, Level 28 and Level 28 looks exactly the same as Level 27, 14, 56 and every other level, the storytelling becomes boring.

 Despite our suspension of disbelief, we – the audience – subconsciously understand that (despite the best efforts of the set designers) all these scenes take place in the same redressed studio space as previous ones.